bini0003/Assignment-3-The-Late-Night-Grid/README.md

 ## Client & Purpose
 **Client Name:** The Late Night Grid
 **Target Audience:** University students aged 18-24.
-**Purpose:** A late-night coffee shop located near campus designed for students pulling all-nighters.
+**Purpose:** A late-night coffee shop located near campus, designed for students pulling all-nighters.

 ## Feature Checklist
-- [x] **1.
-Responsive Navigation:** Added a hamburger menu for screens under 768px.
+-  **1. Responsive Navigation:** Added a hamburger menu for screens under 768px.
-- [x] **2.
-Form Validation:** Contact form validates Name, Email (Regex), and Message (min length).
+-  **2. Form Validation: The contact form validates Name, Email (Regex), and Message (min length).
 Shows inline errors and success states.
-- [x] **3.
-Back to Top Button:** Appears after 300px of scrolling and smoothly returns users to the top.
+-  **3. Back to Top Button:** Appears after 300px of scrolling and smoothly returns users to the top.
-- [x] **4.
-Dynamic Content Rendering:** The menu page is built completely dynamically using a JavaScript array of objects.
+   **4. Dynamic Content Rendering:** The menu page is built completely dynamically using a JavaScript array of objects.
-- [x] **5.
-Accordion FAQ:** Added a 4-question "System FAQ" accordion to the Contact page.
+-  **5. Accordion FAQ:** Added a 4-question "System FAQ" accordion to the Contact page.
 Only one opens at a time.
--[x] **6.
-Live Filtering:** Added "All", "Hot", "Cold", and "Food" category filters to the Menu page.
+   **6. Live Filtering:** Added "All", "Hot", "Cold", and "Food" category filters to the Menu page.
-- [x] **7.
-Fetch Public API:** Uses the Open-Meteo API to fetch and display the current campus weather in the global footer (handles loading and error states).
+-  **7. Fetch Public API:** Uses the Open-Meteo API to fetch and display the current campus weather in the global footer (handles loading and error states).

 ## AI Usage Documentation
 - **Tools Used:** ChatGPT